-Criteria JORC Code explanation Commentary Database integrity corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral d.
-Resource estimation purposes. • TI The original database was compiled by Dominion and Straits and maintained by VentureX as a Microsoft SQL Server database.
-The data was imported into a relational SQL Server database using DataShedTM (industry standard Irill hole database management software).
-The data are constantly audited and any discrepancies checked by Anax personnel before being updated in the database. • D pr Normal data validation checks were completed on import to the SQL database.
+Criteria JORC Code explanation Commentary Database integrity • Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
+The original database was compiled by Dominion and Straits and maintained by VentureX as a Microsoft SQL Server database.
+The data was imported into a relational SQL Server database using DataShedTM (industry standard drill hole database management software).
+The data are constantly audited and any discrepancies checked by Anax personnel before being updated in the database. • Data validation procedures used.
+Normal data validation checks were completed on import to the SQL database.
 Data has not been checked back to WAMEX reports.
 All original assays have been supplied and a proportion of these have been checked against the database.
-Il logs are supplied as Excel spreadsheets and any discrepancies checked and corrected by field personnel.
-Site visits andrew McDonald (Project Manager at Anax and Competent Person) has visited the site numerous imes.
-Geological interpretation geological interpretation of the mineral deposit.
+All logs are supplied as Excel spreadsheets and any discrepancies checked and corrected by field personnel.
+Site visits • Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
+Andrew McDonald (Project Manager at Anax and Competent Person) has visited the site numerous times.
+Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
-The factors affecting continuity both of grade and geology. the continuity both of grade and geology.
-The mineralisation at the Whim Creek Project is interpreted to be of the Volcanogenic Massive of Julphide (VMS) style.
-These deposits are interpreted to form in close association with submarine of olcanism through the circulation of hydrothermal fluids and subsequent exhalation of sulphide nineralisation on the ancient seafloor similar to present-day black smokers.
-VMS mineralisation ypically forms concordant or strata-bound lenses of polymetallic semi-massive to massive ulphides, which are underlain by discordant feeder-type vein-systems and associated alteration.
+The factors affecting continuity both of grade and geology.
+The mineralisation at the Whim Creek Project is interpreted to be of the Volcanogenic Massive Sulphide (VMS) style.
+These deposits are interpreted to form in close association with submarine volcanism through the circulation of hydrothermal fluids and subsequent exhalation of sulphide mineralisation on the ancient seafloor similar to present-day black smokers.
+VMS mineralisation typically forms concordant or strata-bound lenses of polymetallic semi-massive to massive sulphides, which are underlain by discordant feeder-type vein-systems and associated alteration.
 The Whim Creek Deposit mineralisation occurs at a stratigraphic position some 150 to 200 m above the base of the Rushall Slate.
-Mineralisation occurs as either higher-grade rhyolite-hosted zinc or opper rich lenses, or as stratiform bedding-parallel mineralised lenses within sericite-chlorite and can be traced along strike for over 600 metres.
-It extends down dip below the base of the turrent pit for approximately 120 m and has a thickness of between 5 to 8 metres.
+Mineralisation occurs as either higher-grade rhyolite-hosted zinc or copper rich lenses, or as stratiform bedding-parallel mineralised lenses within sericite-chlorite altered argillite and siltstone units of the Rushall Slate.
+The mineralisation dips moderately to the north and can be traced along strike for over 600 metres.
+It extends down dip below the base of the current pit for approximately 120 m and has a thickness of between 5 to 8 metres.
 Transform faults displace mineralisation at the western and eastern margins of the main mine horizon.
 Oxide resources were previously mined by Straits Resources (Straits) in the 2000s by open pit methods.
 Remnant fresh mineralisation is characterised by three distinct styles.
 An outermost massive sphalerite-rich layer is underlain by a massive chalcopyrite-pyrite zone, which in turn passes